Hello! Click on one of our members below to chat on Whatsapp

 Read on to compare these two different hikes into Machu Picchu, and decide which is the best choice for you.

 Typically, the short Inca Trial is only a day of hiking.
-Thereafter, you spend the night in Aguas Calientes, before returning the next day by bus for a sunrise view of the Citadel.
+You spend the night in Aguas Calientes, before returning the next day by bus for a sunrise view of the Citadel.
 The best part is definitely the fact that you get to see the Citadel twice.
 First time in the afternoon when most of the crowds have dispersed.
-You return the next day, well rested and looking sharp for those amazing Machu Picchu selfies.
-Finally you return at a very reasonable hour to Cusco, to have dinner or enjoy a night stroll in the popular Plaza De Armas.
+Return the next day, well rested and looking sharp for those amazing Machu Picchu selfies.
+Finally return at a very reasonable hour to Cusco, to have dinner or enjoy a night stroll in the popular Plaza De Armas.

-• Start of the hike: The hike to Machu Picchu using the stairs starts from Aguas Calientes.
-You will follow the road that the buses take, but as you reach the climb, you will take the stairs (instead of the road that zig zags up the mountainside) until you reach the entrance of Machu Picchu.
+Start of the hike: The hike to Machu Picchu using the stairs starts from Aguas Calientes.
+Follow the road that the buses take, but as you reach the climb, take the stairs (instead of the road that zig zags up the mountainside) until you reach the entrance of Machu Picchu.
 This will be obvious as it is where the stairs end.
-The walk from Aguas Calientes to the start of the trail is about 30 to 40 minutes.
-Along the way, you will pass three intersections and you have to cross the road the busses are using.
-Please be careful, the buses are not always pedestrian friendly.
+The walk from Aguas Calientes to the entrance gate of Machu Picchu is about 30 to 40 minutes.
+Along the way, pass three intersections and you have to cross the road the buses are using.
+Please be careful, the buses are not pedestrian friendly.

 Yes.
 The KM 104 Inca Trail is possible to add onto all treks to Machu Picchu.
 It is automatically included in the price of your Inca Trail permit, but can also be added onto treks such as the Lares, the Salkantay, and Inca Jungle, on the condition that there are still permits available on your day of travel.

-If you are interested in adding the KM104 Inca Trail hike to Machu Picchu onto your hike be sure to discuss this with your tour operator like Orange Nation.
+If you are interested in adding the KM104 Inca Trail hike to Machu Picchu onto your hike be sure to discuss this with Orange Nation.
 Some may include it as standard, but others will not.
 Be sure to confirm before booking.

 Yes, after you finish the traditional Salkantay Route, you can drive to the beginning of the KM104 trek for the final day of hiking.
-It’s important to remember that the Salkantay Trek traditionally involves driving between certain points.
+Please remember that the Salkantay Trek traditionally involves driving between certain points.

 Yes, but as with the other treks, you will need to check with your tour operator if they include this.
 The Inca Jungle trail is packed with heart pumping, adrenalin packed adventure.
 It includes things like rafting and mountain biking through the vibrant jungle vegetation.
 The traditional trail hikes part of the Inca Trail from Hydro Electric.
-But if you speak to your travel agent, I am certain any route can be added or adjusted when ever possible.
+But if you speak to your Sales Agent, they will certainly be able to add or adjust if possible.
 We think doing the trail in its original form is completely worth it.
 You get to hike part of the Inca Trail and enjoy adrenaline pumping sports.

 Please remember that with all the above treks (excluding the Inca Trail), adding the KM104 onto the package is likely to incur an additional cost.
 Be sure to check with your tour operator that KM104 is included in your trekking package.